MORGAN GRIGSBY

 Morgan Grigsby (b.
 2001) lives and works in Texas, and is known for his contemporary realist oil paintings that are inspired by his personal experiences growing up on the Gulf Coast as a black Texan.
 He has exhibited in solo exhibitions such as The Spellerberg Project gallery in Lockhart, Texas (2024) and at The Calaboose African American History Museum in San Marcos, Texas (2023).
 His numerous group exhibitions include The Big Show, at Lawndale Art Center in Houston, Texas (2023), Assemblage, at The University of Houston Clear Lake Art Gallery in Houston, Texas (2023) and, the student juried exhibition at Texas State Galleries in San Marcos, Texas (2021- 2023).
 Grigsby was also honored with the Best in Show award in the student juried exhibition (2023) and The Special Merit award at The Houston Livestock Show and Rodeo (2018).

-I live on the Gulf coastal plains of Texas on the outskirts of a small town near Houston called Sugarland.
-It was established as a company town in the nineteenth century to produce sugar cane.
+My work focuses on the history of the changing landscape that I spent most of my life on.
+I grew up on the outskirts of a small town near Houston called Sugarland.
+It was established as a company town in the nineteenth century to produce sugarcane within a humid subtropical environment.
+Unlike other regions of Texas, this area is known for its sweltering summer days and gloomy winter nights that are obscured by dense sea fog.
+In the past, the climate was notoriously described as a “Hell hole on the Brazos [river]” because of the unpleasant living conditions.
 As an adult, I learned that the town's enormous success was made possible by the secret exploitation of black labor used during the Reconstruction era.
-With this information, it became imperative for me to speak about my heritage as a black Texan.
-Therefore, I decided to use my knowledge of black history in Texas to create artwork about our experiences since we were historically excluded from the American dream.
+With this information, it became imperative for me to create paintings about the changing landscape and how the suburbanization of land that was once deemed untamable, transformed my culture as a black Texan who still lives in the South.